 Ansible has a large community of engineers and programmers working on creating, improving, and helping with network automation.
 It has a systematic approach to inventory, a modular architecture that promotes code-reuse, and a large set of modules for interfacing to networking devices.

 The community forum is a web forum where students can interact including posting code, asking questions, code reviews, and recommendations on Ansible resources.
-You will gain access to the forum by purchasing either the Plus or the Certificate Package.
+You will gain access to the forum by purchasing either the Plus or the Premium Package.
 Access to the forum will last for the duration of the course.

 If you are not satisfied with the course, there is a 30-day money back guarantee (from the start of the course).
 No questions asked.